status-im/hardwallet-firmware/docs/UI.md

 3. How to handle the decimal point.
 In a two lines display the upper line can be the integer part and the lower one the decimal part.
 Otherwise we will need a dot segment between any two digits if we want the decimal point to be at arbitrary locations.
 4. How detailed should alphabetic characters be displayed.
 A classical 7-segment digit is enough to for all hexadecimal digits legibly.
 Other letters can also be represented, but those with diagonal lines (such as W, M, Z, X, K), require quite a bit of imagination to represent and the user will need a translation table.
 Some letters are also only possible as lowercase and some as uppercase.
 A 14-segment display can display all letters legibly (altough some in lowercase and some in uppercase only) but each character costs twice the number of segments.
 5. How we display the destination address.
 We can display the amount and the address sequentially (so first you confirm the amount, then you confirm the destination or viceversa) or we can show them at the same time on separate lines.
 The first solution requires more interaction but allows showing more detailed information.
 Since Ethereum addresses are very long, we can only display a part.
 In a two-lines design the upper line would display the first digits and the lower line the last digits.
+6. In a hierachic wallet, how we display the one we are trying to use?
+We can have a few predetermined possibilities with a dedicated icon, or it can again be its address displayed in sequence with the other information.

 A screen is a little difficult to describe by words, so I will work on a few alternative designs to bring up for discussion.